-Default return value is flux in photons / s / cm^2.
+Default return value is flux in photons / s / cm2.
 If zp and zpsys are given, flux(es) are scaled to the requested zeropoints.

-zp [float or list_like, optional] If given, zeropoint to scale flux to (must also supply zpsys).
-If not given, flux is not scaled.

-zpsys [str or list_like, optional] Name of a magnitude system in the registry, specifying the system that zp is in.
+- phase [float or list_like, optional] Phase(s) in days.
+Default is None, which corresponds to the full native phase sampling of the model. - zp [float or list_like, optional] If given, zeropoint to scale flux to (must also supply zpsys).
+If not given, flux is not scaled. - zpsys [str or list_like, optional] Name of a magnitude system in the registry, specifying the system that zp is in.